-The COVID-19 pandemic has created the most challenging planning and forecasting moment for real estate investors since the Great Recession from over a decade ago.
-In comparison, the current period is both broader and deeper in its impact on real estate, creating substantial needs for technology to help (re)forecast 2021 and the next few years, in spite of all of the unknowns.
+The COVID-19 pandemic has created the most challenging planning and forecasting moment for real estate investors since the Great Recession over a decade ago.
+In comparison, the current period is both broader and deeper in its impact on real estate, creating substantial needs for technology to help (re)forecast 2021 and the next few years, despite all of the unknowns.

 What makes this challenge more complicated for the real estate industry?

 Unlike other market downturns in recent memory, there is a uniquely human element to the one that has acutely impacted the real estate investment landscape since March 2020.
 With the turbulence of the last year behind us, Green Street is already noting a valuation recovery and pointing to a continued positive trend.